 Available Funding and Funding Priorities for Utah

-Proposed projects must aim to improve access to or delivery of care and education to pregnant women/women of childbearing age in the following priority areas:
+Proposed projects must aim to improve access to or delivery of care or education to pregnant women/women of childbearing age or to deliver education to health care providers in one or more of the following priority areas:

-- Encouraging women to space pregnancies at least 18 months apart: Fully one-third of all pregnancies in the U.S. occur less than 18 months after the birth of a child.
+1. Encouraging women to space pregnancies at least 18 months apart: Fully one third of all pregnancies in the U.S. occur less than 18 months after the birth of a child.
 Interpregnancy spacing (the time between the end of one pregnancy and the beginning of the next one) of less than 18 months is associated with higher rates of premature birth and maternal complications, with very short pregnancy spacing (<6 months) carrying the highest risk.
-In fact, there is nearly a 4-fold increase in spontaneous early preterm births among women with very short pregnancy spacing of < 6 months.1 Prolonging interpregnancy intervals to greater than 18 months would measurably reduce national preterm birth rates.
+In fact, there is nearly a 4-fold increase in spontaneous early preterm births among women with very short pregnancy spacing of < 6 months.
+Prolonging interpregnancy intervals to greater than 18 months would measurably reduce national preterm birth rates.

 Priority counties/areas in Utah include those with one or more of the following:

-- High burden/high volume of preterm births (specifically Carbon, Emery, Garfield, Kane, Salt Lake, San Juan, Sevier, Tooele, and Weber counties)
+• High burden/high volume of preterm births (specifically Davis, Iron, Salt Lake, Utah, Tooele, Washington, and Weber counties)

-- High rates of short interpregnancy interval (less than 6 months) or short interbirth interval (less than 15 months)
+• High rates of short interpregnancy interval (less than 6 months)

 One Key Question® Proposals:

-- In your budget/staffing plan, we suggest considering if time to coordinate planning, implementation and evaluation can be built into existing staff time or if consultant/coordinator time needs to be included in the grant budget (for staff not already employed full time).
-Also, in your budget under Operating Expenses, include support consultation, technical assistance and training from OFRH.
-This amount can vary and be up to $5,000.
-It is suggested you contact OFRH at firstname.lastname@example.org to assess feasibility at your site and required costs.
+• In your budget/staffing plan, we suggest considering if time to coordinate planning, implementation and evaluation can be built into existing staff time or if consultant/coordinator time needs to be included in the grant budget (for staff not already employed full time).
+Also, in your budget under Operating Expenses, include support consultation, technical assistance and training from Power to Decide.
+It is suggested you contact OKQ® at OneKeyQuestion@powertodecide.org to assess feasibility at your site and required costs.

 One Key Question: onekeyquestion.org

-In order to be eligible to receive a March of Dimes community grant, the applicant must provide services in given State.
+In order to be eligible to receive a March of Dimes Utah grant, the applicant must provide services in Utah.
 The applicant organization must be an incorporated not-for-profit 501(c)(3) or for profit organization or government agency.
 The March of Dimes does not award grants to individuals.
-Applicants must disclose any conflict of interest due to representation by their organization on the chapter’s Program Services Committee or the Chapter or Division Board of Directors.
+Applicants must disclose any conflict of interest due to representation by their organization on the March of Dimes Maternal and Child Health (MCH) Statewide Committee or the Market Board.

 The March of Dimes does not fund billable health care provider services.
-The March of Dimes chapter community grants also do not fund scientific research projects.
-For information about research grants funded by the March of Dimes national office, please go to marchofdimes.com/research.
+March of Dimes community grants also do not fund scientific research projects.
+For information about research grants funded by the March of Dimes national office, please go to marchofdimes.org/research.

 All chapter community grants are approved for one year only.
 Applicants may choose to submit a proposal that covers a two or three year project period.
 However, March of Dimes only awards funds for one year at a time (maximum three consecutive years).
 Funding for years two and three is not guaranteed and will be based upon March of Dimes review of progress and expenditures and the availability of funds.